TechChallengeFernandoMelim/FastFoodInfra/README.md

 ## SAGA

-Foi implementada 2 tipos de SAGA, a orquestrada e a coreografada.
+Foram implementadas 2 tipos de SAGA, a orquestrada e a coreografada.
 A explicação sobre as sagas será feita no vídeo do trabalho.

 ### Coreografada
 ![sagacor](SAGACoreografada.png)